cyberbotics/webots-doc/reference/supervisor.md

 *Load, save or reload the current world.*

 The `wb_supervisor_world_load` function sends a request to the simulator process, asking it to stop the current simulation and load the world given in argument immediately.
-As a result of changing the current world, the supervisor process and all the robot processes are terminated and the new one are restarted with the new world.
+As a result of changing the current world, all the supervisor and robot controller processes are terminated and the new one are restarted with the new world.
 You may wish to save some data in a file from your supervisor program in order to reload it from the new world.

 The `wb_supervisor_world_save` function saves the current world.